jlmcdonough/SENDHELP/README.md

 This game was developed during the fall of 2021 over the span of fourteen weeks.
 Under the supervision of Marist professors Brian Gormanly (brian.gormanly@marist.edu) and Casimer DeCusatis (casimer.decusatis@marist.edu), a team of ten senior students elected to make this cybersecurity training experience a reality.

+Since then, ARI, and a paper regarding its development process, have been presented at the [Mid-Hudson Regional Business Plan Competition](https://www.marist.edu/computer-science-math/mid-hudson-regional-business-plan-competition) and later the [14th Annual ECC Conference](https://ecc.marist.edu/web/conference2022), where it won the cybersecurity award for best in its category.

+Additionally, ARI will be used in a classroom setting with high school students for the first time in the summer of 2022.

 Can [download the executable](https://sendhelp-studios.itch.io/ari) and learn more at [aricyberthink.com](http://aricyberthink.com/).
 For those interested in playtesting the game, please consider filling out [this survey](https://forms.gle/uFqK139JihfDxVa16) with your feedback.

 <p align="center">